pabliqe/slugtenberg/README.md

 /slugs
 │
 ├─ *(.html|.liquid)
-│  ├─ Template views will serve as direct URL pages.
+│  ├─ Template views will serve as direct pages URL.
-│  ├─ Filename will search for any matching data file or directory.
-│  └─ Current page slug are always available at {{ current }}.
+│  ├─ Current page slug is always available at {{ current }}.
+│  └─ File slug will attach matching data files or folders in this folder.
 │
 ├─ *(.json|.yml)
 │  └─ Data variables are available directly as {{ variables }}.
 │
 └─ /dirname
-   │
-   │─ *(.html|.liquid)
-   │  ├─ Template views will serve as sub-folder URL pages.
-   │  └─ Filename will search for any matching data file or directory.
    │
    ├─ *(.txt)
    │  └─ Data file attached as variable in {{ contents.filename }}.